Tides Exercise - Biology 317 - Field Marine Biology (Due on Friday at Cabrillo Marine Aquarium Feb. 12, 2025 at beginning of class - 10 pts.)

 2nd Friday: a)____:____ _________ft. b)____:____ _________ft. c)____:____ _________ft. d)____:____ _________ft.

-Your y axis should be tidal height in feet, with y-axis values ranging from -3 ft to about 8 ft.
-I recommend that you draw your x axis to cross the y axis at 0.0 feet.
-Your x axis should be spaced to span three days.
-Please label every six hours (i.e., 0, 6, 12, 18, 0, 6, 12, 18, 0, 6, 12, 18, 0), also labeling groups of these appropriately by day and date.
+3. Draw a reproduction of each graph carefully, ideally on the top half of a piece of graph paper (you can print out a blank graph paper page here).
+Your y axis should be tidal height in feet, with values ranging from -3 ft at the origin to about 8 ft.
+Your x axis should be spaced to span three days, labeling every six hours (i.e., 0, 6, 12, 18, 0, 6, 12, 18, 0, 6, 12, 18, 0).

 5. What is the duration between the first Thursday's LLW and the 1st Friday's LLW tide?
 Please be as precise as possible.